The way of life of the Amish in Lancaster County has remained largely unchanged since they settled here 300 years ago.

 Many activities normally considered work are forms of recreation for the Amish adult.

-The family is the most important social unit among the PA Amish; those with seven to ten children are not uncommon.
-This high birth rate feeds the growth of the community of Amish in PA, as does the fact that four out of five children choose to become baptized and remain in the church.
+The family is the most important social unit among the Pennsylvania Amish; those with seven to ten children are not uncommon.
+This high birth rate feeds the growth of the community of Amish in Pennsylvania, as does the fact that four out of five children choose to become baptized and remain in the church.
 Jobs, friendships and business opportunities provide incentives to stay.